Angler Fishes, Anglerfishes, Frogfishes, Sea Mice, Shore Anglerfishes

-Anglerfishes are cryptic inhabitants well known for their ability to attract prey (usually small fishes) with their 'fishing rod'; the modified first dorsal spine forms a slender 'fishing rod' with an enticing bait at its tip, that sometimes resembles a marine worm or a small octopus.
+Anglerfishes are small, cryptic fishes well known for their ability to attract prey with their 'fishing lures': the modified first dorsal spine forms a slender 'fishing rod' with an enticing bait or lure at its tip, that sometimes resembles a marine worm, a shrimp or a small octopus.
 The bait is waved to and fro until an unsuspecting victim approaches.
 Once in close range, the victim is quickly engulfed.
-Pietsch & Grobecker (1980) reported the unusual spawning habits of Lopbiocharon trisignatus (as Antennarius caudimaculatus) in which a cluster of relatively large eggs is deposited on the skin of the male who carries them in this position until hatching.
+Species found in southern Australia produce large demersal eggs that are protected by the male until they hatch.
+Pietsch & Grobecker (1980) reported the unusual spawning habits of Lophiocharon trisignatus (as Antennarius caudimaculatus) in which a cluster of relatively large eggs is deposited on the skin of the male who carries them in this position until hatching.
 The maximum size of the Australian species ranges from about 15 to 25 cm standard length.

 Pietsch, T.W.
 1984a.
 The genera of frogfishes (family Antennariidae).
 Copeia 1984(1): 27-44 fig. 1

 Pietsch, T.W.
 1984c.
 Lophiiformes: development and relationships.
 320-325 figs 164-166 in Moser, H.G. et al. (eds).
 Ontogeny and Systematics of Fishes.
 American Society of Ichthyologists and Herpetologists.
 Special Publication 1: 1-760